The History of Radnor Gardens

 The Gardens today

-The Gardens mostly comprise a grassy area, much of it gently sloping towards the river and bounded on the west by a rockery.
-Near the road is a walled area known as the Rose Garden, which has a plaque denoting the highest level of flooding in 1774.
-Paths run around the Gardens.
 Along the river bank are several ancient willows.
-An ash tree is marked with a tag, indicating that it is being observed for die-back.
+An ash tree is marked with a tag, indicating that it is being observed for dieback.
 Other trees in the Gardens include yew, oak, holly and walnut.
-Benches along the paths afford views of the river and Twickenham Church.

 War Memorial and Gates

-The World War I Memorial stands near the river.
-It was the work of the sculptor Mortimer Brown and was unveiled in 1921.
-It was sited to form a focal point of a vista from the Royal Star and Garter Home for disabled soldiers and sailors on Richmond Hill.
-In 2017 the Memorial was awarded Grade II listing.
+The First World War Memorial stands near the river.
+Perhaps the most significant public work of sculptor Mortimer Brown, the Memorial was unveiled in 1921 and sited to form a focal point of a vista from the Royal Star and Garter Home for disabled soldiers and sailors originally on Richmond Hill.

 Playground